Best Actress 2027: Jessie Buckley’s Clean Sweep and our Oscars Betting Guide

 “There is no denying that Jessie Buckley is the frontrunner, but awards seasons are never one-dimensional.
 There’s room for intrigue, and that’s exactly what makes this year’s Best Actress race so compelling.”

-Will it be a Clean Sweep for Jessie Buckley?
+A Clean Sweep for Jessie Buckley

 Award Status Film